The Modern Divorce is Collaborative Divorce

 When you think about divorce, what image comes to mind?
-For many pop-culture fans, War of the Roses, a movie filmed in 1989, stands in for the “typical” divorce.
-In that film, the husband and wife fight like cats and dogs to the point of death, with no one, especially their children, winning.
-Thirty years later many divorces are, and can be, very different.
+For many pop-culture fans, War of the Roses, a movie filmed in 1989, represents the “typical” divorce.
+In this film, the couple fights to the point of death, with no one, not even their children, emerging victorious.
+Thirty years later, many divorces are, and can be, very different.

 Many people today opt for a much newer process called “Collaborative Divorce.”
-In a Collaborative Divorce, spouses work with their attorneys to negotiate a settlement that addresses the goals, interests, and needs of both parties.
+In a Collaborative Divorce, spouses work with their attorneys to negotiate a settlement that respects both parties’ interests.
 The parties agree to resolve the matter outside of court and agree to fully disclose all relevant matters.
-This process can be used where the parties are still friendly with one another, if the parties are not currently speaking, or for any relationship in between these two extremes.
-The collaborative process is much better for children as it is designed to facilitate a better co-parenting relationship post-divorce and provides for a more creative resolution of financial assets.
+This process can be used for couples in any stage of their relationship, whether they are still friendly or not.

 Since each family is different, each family will have different professional needs in this process.
 Throughout this series, we will describe common scenarios we encounter and how Collaborative Divorce can be beneficial in each situation.

 In no other area of your life would someone expect everything about your world to change and you and your family to master it overnight.
 Collaborative Divorce is the support system you need to transition your family from married to divorced without sacrificing your or your children’s health or happiness.

 For more information on the Collaborative Divorce Process, contact attorney Emily Baker.

 The Modern Divorce Series Preview: The second post in the series will examine the cost savings of a Collaborative Divorce.